-What was accomplished under these goals (you must provide information for at least one of the 4 categories below)?
+\ What was accomplished under these goals (you must provide information for at least one of the 4 categories below)?

-(8000 characters) Major Activities:
+Major Activities:

-These research questions were addressed through a coordinated set of activities involving investigators from seven institutions and the USDA Forest Service, plus many more collaborators who used Critical Zone Observatory (CZO) data and infrastructure to address the questions listed above, and complementary questions.
-Results from the CZO research over the past 5 years are described in more than 36 peer-reviewed publications, plus an additional 6 that are submitted and under review, and more than a dozen in preparation.
-Eleven primary activities were carried out.
+These research questions were addressed through a coordinated set of activities involving investigators from seven institutions and the USDA Forest Service (FS), plus many more collaborators who used Critical Zone Observatory (CZO) data and infrastructure to address the six questions listed above, and complementary questions.
+Ten primary activities were carried out.

-- 1. Characterizing the deep vadose zone, including measurements to estimate deep soil-water storage and fluxes, and to improve understanding of weathering and pedogenesis. - 2.
-Developing multi-scale observation networks using innovative sensor technologies, to support process studies and model predictions.
-For example, the water-balance instrument cluster, with over 380 individual sensors and other characterizations, is giving an unprecedented window on the catchment-scale water cycle. - Measuring biomass, productivity, and water balances along an elevation transect from lowelevation oak savanna, through mixed conifer forest, and up to subalpine forest.
-Snowpack, soil moisture, evapotranspiration (ET), runoff, and catchment water yield all vary systematically across the elevation (temperature) gradients of the rain-snow transition in the Southern Sierra Nevada. - 4.
+- 1. Characterization of the deep vadose zone, including measurements to estimate deep soil-water storage and fluxes, and to improve understanding of weathering and pedogenesis. - 2.
+Continued development of multi-scale observation networks using innovative sensor technologies, to support process studies and model predictions. - 3.
+Measurements of biomass, productivity, and water balances along an elevation transect from low-elevation oak savanna, through mixed conifer forest, and up to subalpine forest. - 4.
 Coupling above-ground with below-ground critical-zone processes, with further integration of data streams and relevant modeling for hypothesis testing. - 5.
-Coordinating measurements tracking groundwater and surface water fluxes, in conjunction with collaborators.
-Field and modeling results emphasize groundwater and near-surface runoff as main contributors to stream baseflow, and meadow groundwater is highly connected to the surrounding forest. - 6.
-Developing nutrient budgets and cycling rates across the rain-snow transition, including changes with biomass removal (tree thinning). - 7.
-Analyzing the geochemical signature of rocks, soils and dust; and measuring landscape-erosion rates from cosmogenic nuclides in sediment within the CZO and surrounding environment. - 8.
-Conducting spatial analysis of geology, geochemistry, vegetation characteristics, water fluxes and productivity for scaling results across the heterogeneous landscape of the Southern Sierra Nevada. - 9.
-Serving quality-controlled data to CZO users and to the broader critical zone community through a digital library and other community platforms.
-This includes ongoing, spatially distributed measurements of water, energy and carbon fluxes and reservoirs, geochemical data, and spatial data on vegetation, nutrient stores, and landscape features. - 10.
-Leveraging education opportunities and creating broader impacts through K-12 partnerships, undergraduate experiences, published results, posted data, stakeholder meetings, and media projects. - 11.
-Encouraging cross-site science activities, including planning for common data products, sharing results, encouraging cross-site research, and building common infrastructure.
+Development of nutrient budgets and cycling rates across the rain-snow transition, including changes with biomass removal (tree thinning). - 6.
+Geochemical analyses of rocks, soils and dust; and measurements of landscape-erosion rates from cosmogenic nuclides in sediment within the CZO and surrounding environment. - Spatial analysis of geology, geochemistry, vegetation characteristics, water fluxes and productivity for scaling results across the heterogeneous landscape of the Southern Sierra Nevada.

+- 8. Continued serving of quality-controlled data to CZO users and to the broader critical zone community through a digital library and other community platforms.
+This included ongoing, spatially distributed measurements of water, energy and carbon fluxes and reservoirs, geochemical data, and spatial data on vegetation, nutrient stores, and landscape features. - 9.
+Through K-12 partnerships, undergraduate experiences, published results, posted data, stakeholder meetings, and media projects, we leveraged education opportunities and created broader impacts. - 10.
+Encouragement of cross-site science activities, including planning for common data products, sharing results, encouraging cross-site research, and building common infrastructure.

 The Southern Sierra CZO initially focused on the mixed-conifer forest at the rain-snow transition, spanning an elevation range of 1500-2100 m (see Figure 1).
-A brief timeline follows, detailing the growth of the Southern Sierra CZO.
+In 2009-10 its infrastructure was expanded to include 3 new flux towers at elevations that collectively span 2500 m of relief (Figure 1).
+This expanded elevation transect was the focus of research by the CZO team during the past year.
+Figure 1 also reflects part of the more-mature conceptual model developed by the CZO team during the past year.